Peter Rickards D.P.M.

-Arthur A. Vanderbark, in editing and reviewing this article.
+Arthur A. Vandenbark, in editing and reviewing this article.
 (Neuroimmunology research scientist at the Portland Veterans Affairs Medical Center and a professor in the departments of Neurology and Microbiology and Immunology at Oregon Health and Science University.)

 The New England Journal of Medicine recently covered the updates on genetic markers of Multiple Sclerosis (MS), and their interactions with treg cells,.
 This paper explores the possibility that ionizing irradiation of the thymus and lymph nodes is a

 precipitating factor, that disturbs the immune system, which then manifests in many autoimmune diseases, depending on the different genetic predispositions.